 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.

-Mr. Brian S. Colón, Esq., New Mexico State Auditor and Executive Director New Mexico State Ethics Commission
+Mr. Brian S. Colón, Esq., New Mexico State Auditor and Members of the Commission New Mexico State Ethics Commission

 Opinions